Flying-Toast/swift-sucks/README.md

 <h1 align="center">Swift Sucks.</h1>
-Swift is a terrible language.
+Swift is a terrible programming language.
 If you didn't already know that, here is some proof:

 # Stupid `enum` Syntax
 ```Swift